dheerajGits/skyhack/README.md

     `cd <repository_directory>`

+2. Run the Jupyter notebooks `main.ipynb` and `model.ipynb` to perform data analysis and train the predictive model.

-2. Run the Flask application:
+3. Run the Flask application:

     bash